-The Palma Cathedral of Santa Maria, more commonly known as La Seu, is Palma´s star turn.
+Palma Cathedral Light Show takes place at the magnificent Cathedral de Santa Maria, more commonly known as La Seu, and is Palma´s star turn.

 Begun by King James I of Aragon in 1230 in thanksgiving for the conquest of Mallorca and built on the site of a former mosque, Palma Cathedral is the second largest of all Gothic cathedrals in the world.
 Taking almost four centuries ( opening in 1601) to complete, it has become one of the most architecturally renowned buildings in Europe as it encompasses almost all artistic styles since the Middle Ages.